Spacial/awesome-systools/README.md

 - [Maintaining your AWS infrastructure](https://medium.com/faun/maintaining-your-aws-infrastructure-a4ae6ced8a74)
 - [bottlerocket](https://github.com/bottlerocket-os/bottlerocket): An operating system designed for hosting containers
 - [consoleme](https://github.com/Netflix/consoleme): ConsoleMe consolidates the management of multiple AWS accounts into a single interface.
 It allows your end-users and administrators to get credentials for your different accounts, and allows your users/administrators to manage or request cloud permissions.
+- [AWS_IP_Prefix_Finder](https://github.com/mehetmet/AWS_IP_Prefix_Finder): This program was created with the intent to pull the current AWS IP-Ranges JSON file and return you a list of all of the IP Prefixes for a specific Region and service based on your input.
+- [Awesome AWS](https://github.com/donnemartin/awesome-aws): A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
+Featuring the Fiery Meter of AWSome.
+- [Awesome AWS Certifications](https://github.com/ptcodes/awesome-aws-certifications): A curated list of AWS certification materials: videos courses, practice exams, prep tips, etc.
+- [AWS Service Catalog Reference Architecture](https://github.com/aws-samples/aws-service-catalog-reference-architectures): Sample CloudFormation templates and architecture for AWS Service Catalog.

 ### Nextcloud